Link Search Menu Expand Document

 7. Starting the application

-8. Bonus: Example docker-compose setups
+8. Bonus: Example compose setups

 1. Using a SQLite database